* U.S. sanctions to take effect on Nov. 4

 Both benchmarks retreated on Thursday following a rise in U.S. oil inventories and after Saudi Arabia and Russia said they would raise output to at least partly make up for expected disruptions from Iran, OPEC's third-largest producer.

-But the pull-back did little to dent a 15-20 percent rise in oil prices since mid-August, which has pushed them to their highest since 2014.
+But the pull-back did little to dent a rise of 15-20 percent in oil prices since mid-August, pushing them to their highest since 2014.

 Washington wants governments and companies around the world to stop buying Iranian oil from Nov.
 4 to put pressure on Tehran to renegotiate a nuclear deal.